tbela99/gzip/README.md

 1. PWA: Deep links in pwa app or website. see [here](http://blog.teamtreehouse.com/registering-protocol-handlers-web-applications) and [here](https://developer.mozilla.org/en-US/docs/Web-based_protocol_handlers)
 1. Integrate https://www.xarg.org/project/php-facedetect/ and https://onthe.io/learn/en/category/analytic/How-to-detect-face-in-image-with-PHP for better image optimization ?

-## Change History
+# Change History

-# V2.1
+## V2.1

 0. Added push notifications using onesignal
 1. Added pwa manifest.
-The app is installable as a standalone application (tested on google chrome/android)
+The app is installable as a standalone application (tested on google chrome/android é windows 10 / firefox android)
 1. Precached urls list.
 You can now provide a list of urls that will be precached when the service worker is installed.
 1. Added router api.
 Add routes to customize fetch event networking strategy by using either a static route or a regexp
 1. Rebuild service worker and the manifest whenever the plugin is installed or the settings are updated
+1. Override meta name=generator with custom text
+1. Add a secret token to prevent administrator access

-# V2.0
+## V2.0

 0. PWA: implement network strategies: